gSchool/js-basic-training/markdown/leveraging_multiple_functions.md

 - Attempt solving complicated problems by writing fantasy functions to solve them
 - Break fantasy functions into smaller fantasy functions until you are able to use simple operators or built in functions

+## Self Assessment

+:star: Imagine that you would like to throw a party, but have never thrown a party before.
+In plain English, break "throw a party" into constituent steps, and continue breaking those steps into even smaller steps, as necessary, until you arrive at steps that are simple, and that you fill confident you know how to do.

+## Next Steps

+You now have a very powerful technique at your disposal: breaking complicated problems down into smaller problems that you already know how to solve.
+Additionally you have a growing "vocabulary" of build in JavaScript functions, methods, and operators that are growing the size of "problems you already know how to solve."

+You should continue to add "problems you already know how to solve" to your repertoire.
+The best way to do this is to solve more problems, and review other people's solutions to problems.
+Up next is a strategy guide for how to go about doing just that.

 ## Table of Contents